logdna/logdna-agent-v2/docs/INTERNAL_METRICS.md

           value: "9881"
 ```

-Metrics related to the agent are exposed using the prefix `logdna_` and process status information, like memory and
+Metrics related to the agent are exposed using the prefix `logdna_agent_` and process status information, like memory
-cpu usage, are exposed with the prefix `process_`.
+and cpu usage, are exposed with the prefix `process_`.

 ## Enabling Prometheus target discovery on Kubernetes